dirkwhoffmann/vAmigaTS/Blitter/line/README.md

 Special test case for exhibiting the undocumented "channel B feature".
 If channel B is enabled, BLTBDAT is constantly updated by DMA data which destroys the line pattern.
 If the feature is supported, you'll see striped lines.
 If not, a solid horizontal bar is visible.

+#### channels4

+This test verifies that the first word is written to the D channel and not the C channel.
+If everything works fine, lines are drawn in green.
+Otherwise, lines appear yellow.

 #### start1, start2

 Like line1 with varying start values for each line.